hijiangtao/glmaps/README.md

 To use any of Mapbox's APIs, you'll need a Mapbox access token.
 Mapbox uses access tokens to associate requests to API resources with your account.
 Since TOKEN is a private key, glmaps doesn't provide it in codes, you need to specify it in file `devconfigs.js`.

-Here's what an access token looks like (focus on the string starts with `pk.`， create your mapbox Token at [here](https://account.mapbox.com/access-tokens/)) and the `devconfigs.js` file format:
+Here's what an access token looks like (focus on the string starts with `pk.`, replace it with your own token.
+You can create your mapbox Token [here](https://account.mapbox.com/access-tokens/)) and the `devconfigs.js` file format:

 ```
 // devconfigs.js